 - 1 drop green food coloring, optional

 - Make the honeydew syrup.
 Puree 2 cups honeydew until smooth.
 Combine with ¼ cup sugar and bring to a boil over medium heat in a medium saucepot.
 Continue to cook until the liquid is reduced by half, about 20 minutes.
 Remove from heat and cool completely.

 - Prepare the dough for the bread.
-Combine 1 tsp active dry yeast with 1 tsp sugar and ½ cup warm milk.
+Combine 1 teaspoon active dry yeast with 1 teaspoon sugar and ½ cup warm milk.
 Let sit for 10 minutes or until the yeast has been activated and the mixture is foamy.
-Mix together the yeast mixture with 1 ¾ cups bread flour, ½ tsp salt, 2 tbsp sugar, 2 tbsp softened butter, and 1 egg until the dough comes together.
+Mix together the yeast mixture with 1 ¾ cups bread flour, ½ teaspoon salt, 2 tablespoon sugar, 2 tablespoon softened butter, and 1 egg until the dough comes together.
 Knead the dough for 7-8 minutes or until smooth.
 Transfer the dough to a clean bowl, cover with plastic wrap, and let rise in a warm area for 1 hour or until doubled in size.

 - Meanwhile, make the bread topping.
-Cream together 5 tbsp softened butter with ⅓ cup sugar until light and fluffy, about 2-3 minutes.
+Cream together 5 tablespoon softened butter with ⅓ cup sugar until light and fluffy, about 2-3 minutes.
 Add 1 egg and beat until combined.
-Add 2 tbsp honeydew syrup, 1 ½ cups cake flour, ½ tsp baking powder, and 1 drop green food coloring if using.
+Add 2 tablespoon honeydew syrup, 1 ½ cups cake flour, ½ teaspoon baking powder, and 1 drop of green food coloring if using.
 Mix well until the green food coloring is well distributed in the dough.
 Shape the dough into a log and chill in the fridge for at least 30 minutes or until firm.

 - Preheat oven to 350 degrees F.

 - Remove the bread topping from the fridge and slice into 8 pieces.
 Flatten each piece until it's big enough to cover the top of the bread.
 Lay the bread topping on top of the rolls and score the top, making a crisscross pattern.
 Bake the honeydew bread for 10-12 minutes or until the bottoms of the bread are browned.
 Let cool completely.
 Serve.